sajjjadayobi/PersianQA/README.md

 To evaluate your models, we have also made available the evaluation [**script**](https://github.com/sajjjadayobi/PersianQA/blob/main/src/evaluation.py)

 #### Results
+TODO: waht are these metrics
 Although, the GLEU metrics are not the best measures to evaluate the model on, the results are as shown below.
+Best baseline scores are indicated as bold
 ##### On [ParsiNLU](https://github.com/persiannlp/parsinlu)
 - it contuns 570 question without (unanswerable questions)